mgoonde/py_itm/test/README.md

 # Test of pyitm:

-at the beginning, define 3 template structures which are read from files: `cubd_2n`, `int_2n`, and `vac1_2n`.
+The main program file is `test_itm.py`, which at the beginning defines 3 template structures which are read from files: `cubd_2n`, `int_2n`, and `vac1_2n`.
 Then match these templates over all the input structure.

 ### Run
 Run test as: